Martian Chess: Initial setup

 Each player starts with nine pieces: three small (pawns), three medium (drones), and three large (queens).
 The color of the pieces is irrelevant to the gameplay.
 A mix of colors is recommended.

 Players initially place their pieces in the corners of the board as shown.
 In a two-player game, only a half-board is used.
 The players decide who moves first.
 Play turns alternate, and pass to the left after each move.

 Movement and capturing

 The red lines in the diagrams indicate notional canals which divide the board into territories, or quadrant.
-At any given time a player controls only those pieces that are in his or her territory.
+At any given time a player controls only those pieces that are in their territory.